At Felice a Testaccio historic restaurant in Rome for a hearty traditional meal

 - Visit Mercato Testaccio.
 Recently moved indoor in a new and modern building, Testaccio Market is a great place to see and taste a sample of Rome’s and Lazio’s produce and recipes.
 Fresh veggies, fruits, meat from local farming, cakes and desserts, hearty sandwiches for a grab-and-go meal, here you can find just about everything in a loud and traditional atmosphere.

 - Try Trapizzino.
 In Testaccio is the first Trapizzino shop, a creation by pizzaiolo Stefano Callegari.
-It’s pretty filling so you might have it for dinner or as an early aperitivo.
+It’s pretty filling so you might have it for dinner or as an early aperitif.
 Trapizzino has the shape of the typical bar sandwich “tramezzino” but made with the pizza dough and filled with traditional Roman recipes.

 Tips for a perfect experience at Felice a Testaccio